Troubleshooting

 -

 HTTP - Check that the configured port is not in use.
-Verify that the URL matches the transport mode (
+Verify that the URL ends with

 Port conflicts - If the default port 8000 is in use, set a different port with